-Current Performance: The St. Louis County Sheriff's Office responded to 1,384 (compared to 1,542 in 2019) Priority One Level Incidents throughout St. Louis County between 1/1/20 and 12/31/20.
-The average response time from time of dispatch to first unit on scene computes to 13 minutes and 54 seconds (compared to 13 minutes and 17 seconds in 2019).
+Current Performance: The average response time from time of dispatch to first unit on scene computes to 14 minutes and 35 seconds (compared to 13 minutes and 54 seconds in 2020).
 St. Louis County is unique compared to other Minnesota counties in that it is over 7,000 square miles in size, the type and quality of our roadways varies significantly throughout the county, and great distances between calls often requires extra time to respond, thus impacting the efficacy of this measure as a standard in St. Louis County as compared to other counties in the state.

 Public Safety - Arrowhead Regional Corrections (ARC) Department Goal: To use evidence-based practices to provide community corrections services in a five county area of Northeastern Minnesota (St. Louis, Carlton, Cook, Koochiching and Lake Counties).
-ARC operates the (1) Northeast Regional Corrections Center (NERCC), an institution for adult males, (2) Arrowhead Juvenile Center, a secure detention and treatment facility for juveniles, (3) Court and Field (probation and parole) services and (4) contracted services for adult female offenders.
-Commissioner Public Health and Safety Priority Area:
+ARC operates the (1) Northeast Regional Corrections Center (NERCC), an institution for adult males, (2) Arrowhead Juvenile Center, a secure detention and treatment facility for juveniles, (3) Court and Field (probation and Commissioner parole) services and (4) contracted services for adult female offenders.
+Public Health and Safety Priority Area: